Lawmakers demand audio and video of boat attack as follow-up strike raises concern on Capitol Hill

 The White House is facing growing pressure from Congress over the legality of US military strikes, which have killed more than 80 people.
 The action has drawn questions from Democratic and Republican lawmakers alike, with particular scrutiny in recent days on September’s follow-up strike.

-GOP Sen. Thom Tillis, a key Senate centrist, said he is still trying to determine the accuracy of certain details of the strike — reported by CNN, The Washington Post and others — including that Hegseth ordered the second strike as the survivors clung to a burning ship.
+GOP Sen. Thom Tillis, a key Senate centrist, said he is still trying to determine the accuracy of certain details of the strike — reported by CNN, The Washington Post and others.
+The Washington Post reported, for instance, that the second strike was ordered as survivors clung to a burning ship.

 “Obviously, if it can be substantiated by facts, it’s a violation of both ethical and possibly legal requirements,” Tillis said, adding that he is trying to determine whether it’s “real” or it’s “rage bait.”

-Note: Correction: An earlier version of this story had misstated reported details around the second strike.